Influenza J11.1

 This section has been translated automatically.

-The clinical picture is very different depending on the type of virus.
-At about 1/3 d.
-F. a more or less severe febrile illness occurs, another third of the disease is mild and the last third is asymptomatic.
+The clinical picture varies greatly depending on the type of virus.
+In approx. 1/3 d.
+F. develop a more or less severe febrile illness, a further third of F. show a mild course and the last third of F. are asymptomatic.

 - fever >38.5° Celsius

-- rarely little, but tough sputum, occasionally then with low haemoptysis
+- Rarely little but tough sputum, occasionally with slight hemoptysis

 - Rhinitis, possibly with nosebleeds

-The fever usually lasts for 2-3 days and shows a single peaked fever curve.
-If there is a second peak of fever, a secondary bacterial infection can be assumed.
+The fever usually lasts 2-3 days and shows a one-peak fever curve.
+If there is a second fever peak, a secondary bacterial infection can be assumed.

 Laboratory